locessentials/eng401-business-english-us/unit3/week8/project-management.md

 **What additional documents should be added to a project manager's documentation suite?**

 Think about projects you've been involved in or industries you're interested in.
 What other types of documentation would help project managers communicate effectively and keep projects on track?
-Share your thoughts on the Teams channel, explaining:
+Share your thoughts in the discussion forum, explaining:
 - What type of documentation you're suggesting
 - What communication need it addresses
 - In what situations it would be most valuable